TIBCOSoftware/JoomlaAdapter-legacy/README.txt

   2.1.
 Log in to the Joomla administration utility.
   2.2.
 Choose Extensions > Extension Manager.
   2.3.
 Choose the extension package "Joomla_3.4.1-Stable-Update_Package.zip".
   2.4.
 Click the "Upload and Install" button.
-The migration installation might take a while.
+The upgrade might take a while.
  3. Navigate to the Joomla Administration page for 3.4.1 and install the patched Cobalt packages in the same way: "pkg_cobalt.j3.everything.v.8.652_patch02.zip" and "pkg.mint.j3.media.v.8.82_patch01.zip".